 They worry that life for their United States-born children will be better here than in another country and they do not want their children to lose such advantages.

 Yet, many spouses of deported immigrants take the opposite approach – choosing to stay together as a family unit, even though it means they must move to a country foreign to the U.S. citizen children and spouse.

-The Educational Struggles Of U.S. Citizen Children Living Abroad
+The Struggles Of United States Citizen Children Living Abroad In A Foreign Environment

 Unfortunately, few studies have focused on what happens to the U.S. family members after relocation.

-This causes problems of proof in deportation defense cases revolving around cancellation of removal cases at immigration court.
+This causes problems of proof in defense cases revolving around cancellation of removal for non-permanent residents at immigration court.

 In case after case that rely on a showing of a stringent level of hardship imposed on the qualifying relatives of an immigrant facing removal from the U.S., the absence of objective evidence undermines many otherwise strong claims for relief.